-- 7. Did you know that the Jewish Tetragrammaton (YHWH) was the sacred name for God that was not derived from the word Jehovah? - 8.
-Brown said "The pre-Christian God Mithras-called the Son of God and the Light of the World-was born on December 25, died, was buried in a rock tomb, and then resurrected in three days."
+- 8. Brown said, "The pre-Christian God Mithras-called the Son of God and the Light of the World-was born on December 25, died, was buried in a rock tomb, and then resurrected in three days."
 Did you know Mithraism scholars know nothing of this? - 9.
-Did you know that the documents that Brown cites to verify his claims about Christ teaches that salvation can only be attained through higher knowledge ("gnosis") and that few ever actually can achieve this? - 10.
-Did you know that the documents that Brown cites to verify his claims that Jesus was just a man actually teach that Jesus was not a man since Gnosticism teaches that Jesus could not be involved with a corrupt material existence? - 11.
-Did you know if Dan Brown is right about what he says about the sacred feminine the Jews have been wrong about their belief in worshiping one God? - 12.
-Did you know that neither the Gospel of Philip nor the Gospel of Mary teach that Mary Magdalene was married to Jesus? - 13.
+Did you know that the documents that Brown cites to verify his claims about Christ teach that salvation can only be attained through higher knowledge (gnosis) and that no one has ever actually achieved this? - 10.
+Did you know that the documents Brown cites to verify his claims that Jesus was just a man teach that Jesus was not a man since Gnosticism teaches that Jesus could not be involved with a corrupt material existence? - 11.
+Did you know if Dan Brown is right about what he says about the sacred feminine, the Jews have been wrong about their belief in worshiping one God? - 12.
+Did you know that neither the Gospel of Philip nor the Gospel of Mary teaches that Mary Magdalene was married to Jesus? - 13.
 Did you know that the Edict of Milan in AD 313 did not make Christianity the state religion but only declared that Christian worship was to be tolerated?